tadorfer/protlearn/docs/source/preprocessing.rst

 .. code-block:: text

-    protlearn.preprocessing.integer_encode(X, padding=False)
+    protlearn.preprocessing.integer_encode(X, *, padding=False)

 Encode amino acids as integers.

 This function converts amino acids into their corresponding integers based on the specified notation, starting at 1.
-Zeros are reserverd for optional padding.
+Zeros are reserved for optional padding.
 This is particularly useful for preparing a sequence-based model such as a long short-term memory (LSTM) or a gated recurrent unit (GRU).